Growing squash from seed or from a start is the best introduction to growing vegetables I know of. It’s easy, fast and incredibly satisfying.

 1. Squash hate cold weather.
 When they freeze they look like this:

 So plant out once its warm and protect from frosts vigilantly.
 If you get hit with frost cut off all the damaged leaves and harvest all the fruit on the plant.
-It’s highly possible it will recover if protected from additional freezes.
+It’s may recover if protected from additional freezes.

 3. They are heavy drinkers and feeders.
 Water deeply several times a week and fertilize monthly with composted (or fresh rabbit) manure or a medium grade fertilizer.
 Sprinkle fertilizer lightly around base DO NOT pile up fertilizer around the base or all the roots will fry.